cmm9pz/interactive_trail1/README.md

-# interactive_trail
+# Welcome to the interactive trail!
-An interactive trail with nature based activities
+This is an interactive trail with nature based activities